-14. Repeat the same process for all other three wheels if necessary.
+14. Repeat the same process for all three wheels if necessary.

 When Should You Replace Your Brake Pads?

-Performance cars – in this event, it is expected that brake pads will experience much harder use than consumer use.
-Consequently, it is usually prudent to at least investigate pad use at 5,000 miles; then if some issue becomes obvious, the driver can take proper action as needed.
+Performance cars – It is expected that brake pads in a performance car will experience much harder use than consumer use.
+Investigate pad use at 5,000 miles.

-Racing cars – as one might expect pad use on the racetrack is the most challenging of all situations.
-As a result, pads should be inspected after each lapping session, practice, and certainly after a complete event is completed.
+Racing cars – The racetrack is the most demanding on brake pads.
+They should be inspected after each lapping session, practice, and after an event is completed.